Skip to content

 On YouTube, we’ve taken leaves out of Moz and Ahrefs’ books.

-Our advice is to look at your feed on each platform.
-Identify who the top posters/brands are.
-Then take inspiration from how these influencers operate.
+• Take inspiration from how these B2B influencers operate.
 Bring some of their style into your own content.

-Now that you’ve got your research phase down, the next step is to choose the content you’ll repurpose for each channel.
+Now that you’ve completed the research phase, your next step is to choose the content you’ll repurpose for each channel.
 This means creating a list of criteria to follow.

 To start, create a checklist for each channel.
 The checklist should include elements such as: